weaveworks-experiments/flux-classic/site/index.md

 ---
-title: Weave Flux documentation
+title: About Weave Flux
 menu_order: 10
 ---

-Flux is a service routing layer for containers.
+Weave Flux is a service routing layer for containers.

-Once upon a time, most web applications had a simple architecture: a load balancer relayed requests to a single uniform tier of application servers, which connected to a database.
+At one time, most web applications had a simple architecture: a load balancer relayed requests to a single uniform tier of application servers that connected to a database.
 Assembling the pieces of such an architecture and troubleshooting any problems was relatively straightforward.

+###Taming Microservices Complexity

 These days, many projects are using microservices instead.
 But the benefits of microservices come at the cost of a more complicated architecture.
 Flux aims to help tame this complexity.

 *When there's a problem, it can be hard to identify which microservice is at fault*.
-Flux can show you information about the requests between microservices, to help isolate problems.
+Flux shows you information about the requests between microservices, to help you isolate problems.

 *Flux provides lightweight client-side proxying, to load balance requests between microservices*.
 This avoids the additional latency or